Ga naar de inhoud

 Benefits of transparency in salaries and wage increases

-The new directive requires companies to report on exactly how transparent they are about the criteria that determine salaries and wage increases.
-Obviously this requires employers to be duly informed about this.
+The new directive requires (large) companies to report on exactly how transparent they are about the criteria that determine salaries and wage increases.
+Obviously this requires employees to be duly informed about this.
 So it pays to talk about pay.
 Not just because it is being imposed by a higher authority, but also to strengthen the relationship between the company and its employees.
 An added strong suit in a tight labour market.

-This not only ensures pay transparency within the company but also within the industry or between similar companies.
+This not only ensures pay transparency within the company but also in the industry or between similar companies.
 A company that already pays competitive salaries will now find it easier to compete with companies that do pay apply market-compliant wages.

 Employers are often unaware of possible wage discrimination.
 Unintentionally, a bias appears to exist within the company.
 With the new directive, increased pay transparency raises awareness among employers and helps them detect and rectify such discriminations more quickly.